yetanotherco/yet-another-bridge/mm-bot/README.md

     PAYMENT_CLAIMER=<herodotus|ethereum>

-There is a example file called `.env.example` in the root of the project.
+There is an example file called `.env.example` in the root of the project.

 ## Database Setup
 ### Create Database Container